SethMMorton/natsort/CONTRIBUTING.md

 > When contributing documentation, please do your best to follow the style of the documentation files.
 This means a soft-limit of 79 characters wide in your text files and a semi-formal, yet friendly and approachable, prose style.

-> When presenting Python code, use single-quoted strings ('hello' instead of "hello").